 You thought it was Friday and just realized that it’s actually Thursday (ugh) → brownies.

 There are so many ways you can flavor brownies.
 In the past I’ve added raspberries and white chocolate, peanut butter, creamy coconut, caramel, and espresso.
 Today I’m bringing you German Chocolate Brownies!
 These brownies are topped with a gooey, sticky, coconut pecan frosting.
+Don’t forget you want to toast those pecans!
 Feel free to use your favorite brownies for the base of this recipe.
 Here is my favorite homemade recipe, but you can absolutely use a boxed mix too.

 My family loved these brownies.
 The frosting takes them over the top and adds fantastic texture and flavor.
 Note: Please, please, pretty please, stick a spoon in that frosting and take a big bite before pouring it over the brownies.
 Taste testing is half the fun of being in the kitchen, right?!
 You’re welcome. 😉